Proven-Paradox/shaper-system/Handbook.md

 #### Blind
 You cannot see.
 If you attempt to strike a target that you can hear or whose location you know without need for sight, you only roll a single die for the attack.
 You cannot effectively defend yourself while blinded as well, so attacks against you gain Boon +6.

+#### Chill X
+Partially frozen or dealing with a lingering cold.
+This reduces your Physical Defense by X for its duration.

+#### Crush X
+Crushed by stones, blinded by sand, restrained by vines, or other similar means of hindering foes with the earth.
+This reduces your Physical Offense by X for its duration.

+#### Drained
+Afflicted by a life draining curse, necromantic energies, or similar hindrances.
+This reduces all life recovery you would receive by half for its duration.

 #### Daze
 Knocked off balance or punch-drunk.
 While you are Dazed you cannot take a [Counter Action](counter-action).